Management of human resources

 The Department of Human Services Agreement 2011-2014 covers all non-Senior Executive Service (SES) staff except Medical Officers.
 Medical Officers are covered by the Department of Human Services Medical Officers Agreement 2013-2014.

-The department is continuing formal negotiations for new enterprise agreements.
-We are committed to meeting the requirements of the Australian Government Public Sector Workplace Bargaining Policy.
+The department is continuing formal negotiations for a new enterprise agreement.
+We are committed to meeting the requirements of the Australian Government Workplace Bargaining Policy 2015.
 In the meantime the existing agreements still apply.

-The department held 39 enterprise bargaining meetings with union and employee bargaining representatives between June 2014 and July 2015.
-We are committed to keeping all staff fully informed about the next enterprise agreement through a range of channels, including face-to-face information sessions with staff nationwide.
-Following a request from the representative of Medical Officer Employees, they will continue to be covered by a separate enterprise agreement.
-The department has held a number of meetings with their representatives.
-During this period, the department also managed 7 rounds of protected industrial action that have had minimal impact on service delivery.
+The department held 16 enterprise bargaining meetings with union and employee bargaining representatives between July 2015 and June 2016.
+Two unsuccessful ballots were held in September 2015 and February 2016.
+We are committed to keeping all staff fully informed throughout the bargaining process.
+During this period the department also managed 5 rounds of protected industrial action that had minimal impact on service delivery.

 Individual flexibility arrangements

 Individual flexibility arrangements are used to supplement the conditions of staff in exceptional circumstances.
 As an example, the department has used individual flexibility arrangements to assist with recruitment to remote and isolated localities.
-In 2014-15 the department had 64 individual flexibility arrangements.
+In 2015-16 the department had 61 individual flexibility arrangements compared to 64 arrangements in 2014-15.

 People change management